eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

 Qt 6.4
 ^^^^^^^

-Qt 6.4 is needed in order to build *Fast DDS Monitor*.
+Qt 6.4 is needed in order to build *DDS Monitor*.
 To install this Qt version, refer to `Qt Downloads <https://www.qt.io/download>`_ website.

 .. note::